AlcibiadesCleinias/instagram-image-to-telegram-bot-chat-example/README.md

 # instagram-image-to-telegram-bot-chat-example
-Example script to load 1st image from instagram post and upload to telegram @like bot with emojis after.
+Example script to load 1st image from instagram post and upload to telegram @like bot, append emojis, and finally send to the target chat.

 ## Stack
 - For instagram - simple aiohttp requests;